What is a VPN?

 PPTP: There are many known security issues with point-to-point tunnelling protocol.
 For a while now, it has been assumed that the NSA is decrypting PPTP connections meaning the security offered by this method is dubious.
 It is not recommended to use PPTP if you are looking for ultimate security.

 SSTP: Secure Socket Tunnelling Protocol is also a very secure form of protocol and uses AES encryption, which is basically the gold standard for encrypted data methods.
 Overall SSTP offers high levels of security, the main downside of SSTP is that it is mostly just for Windows users.

 Free vs. Paid VPNs

-There have been a huge number of scandals surrounding the dodgy activity of free VPN and proxy providers, proving that free VPNs tend to undermine your online privacy and security, rather than protect it.
+There have been a huge number of scandals surrounding the suspicious activity of free VPN and proxy providers, proving that these free tools tend to undermine your online privacy and security, rather than protect it.